 The spine is one of the most important parts of the human body and is comprised of 33 different bones.
 Your spine enables you to stand up, and without it you would be unable to twist or move your body.

 You may think of the spine as being straight, but it actually has a natural ’S’ shape.
 Natural curves occur at the neck and the lower back, as well as in the thoracic and sacral points.
 These curves are quite beneficial to the overall health of the spine.
-This is because they help to prevent damage from shock, in addition to better allowing movement throughout the rest of the spine.
+This is because they help to prevent damage from shock, as well as better allowing movement throughout the rest of the spine.

 The 33 different bones in your spine are referred to as the vertebrae.
 These vertebrae connect with each other to form what is known as the spinal column.
 There are five different regions of the spinal column, and they are separately known as cervical, thoracic, lumbar, sacrum and coccyx.
 Although the top 24 bones of the spinal column are able to move, the bottom nine are static.